 In the end, Ahimsa becomes so ingrained in the personality that there’s no need of external laws, and it does not feel like a restriction anymore.

-This is a secret I’m going to reveal: it is not the Law that is wrong.
-What is wrong is the person that needs to battle against the Law in order to discover the real meaning of the Law.
+This is a secret I have learned: it is not the Law that is wrong.
+What is wrong is the person that needs to go into conflict against the Law in order to discover the real meaning of the Law.
 Through what initially feels like a restriction one is inevitably forced to face the root causes of the “illness” while in meditation (the safe and controlled environment), before one intents to solve them in real life (trial and error).

 That’s why we practice Ahimsa in yoga.